 ArrayList objects (as well as other collections and Strings, that are not displayed here).
-That's because a collection is usually not one, but several (or many) objects: the main one (e.g. an ArrayList instance) and the implementation objects (e.g. an object array backing the
+That's because a collection is usually not one, but a number of objects: the main one (e.g. an ArrayList instance) and the implementation objects (e.g. the array backing

 String class itself (that’s what shallow size is for) and a

-char array.
+char array with the string contents.
 The (variable) size of that array, together with the fixed

 ArrayList instance, whereas implementation-inclusive size includes the size of the object array associated with the given

 If you want to find out where objects that take a lot of memory "come from" - that is, what data structures hold them in memory, all the way down to GC roots - you can click on the "Reference chains" line after the given class.
 That will open a subsection with all the reference chains leading to groups (clusters) of same-type objects (INodeDirectory instances in our example above).
 An object cluster, by definition in JXRay, is a group of objects of the same type, all reachable via the same distinct reference chain.
 Only clusters that take at least 0.1% of the used heap are displayed.

 The important and powerful property of JXRay is that it lumps together (aggregates) all objects that are reachable via the same reference chain.
 The intermediate objects in the reference chain itself are aggregated too.
 For example, an intermediate INodeMap.map in the above example may correspond to one or many HashMap objects in memory.
 While some information is lost in this way, in reality this is seldomly a problem.
 On the contrary, the big adavantage of aggregated reference chains is that the repetitive details that would otherwise clutter the output, are removed.
 The remaining, distilled information allows you to see immediately what code is responsible for the fact that the given objects are held in memory.